 Access the Co-sell opportunities page

-To access the Co-sell opportunities page at Partner Center:
+To access the Co-sell opportunities page at Partner Center, use the following steps:

 There are three tabs on the Co-sell opportunities page: